 S.N.: I once bought a very expensive watch.
 I said, “If I win two Peabodys…” I went to Hermès and I bought that watch that wraps around, and it was $4,000 or $5,000.
-It’s the only watch that I ever brought that broke.
+It’s the only watch that I ever bought that broke.
 And they charged me for fixing it. $400.
 I had it fixed.
 I loved this watch, I had the battery changed in a non-Hermès place and they blamed it on me.
 I was allergic to the band.
 I gave it to charity, and I took the deduction.

 WWD: How did you like producing the “Schmatta: Rags to Riches to Rags” documentary?

 S.N.: I loved it because I found my great-aunt (who died in the Triangle Shirtwaist Fire in 1911).
 I knew my grandma cried about her sister.
 When we were working on “Schmatta” I knew she had been working in a factory.
 I didn’t know my aunt’s last name, and I spoke to my uncle and we put it all together.
 She was 17 and was in the U.S. only six or eight months.
 I had to prove that she was my great-aunt and I was able to do it.
 She [Celia Gittlin] came from Russia she was found on the street with a cracked skull.

 WWD: How do you get your ideas for documentaries?

 WWD: What’s the most successful documentary you’ve ever done?

 S.N.: I haven’t done it yet.

 S.N.: I’m working on a lot of them.
 “Arthur Miller: Writer,” one about The Declaration of Independence, the Constitution and the Bill of Rights called “The Words That Built America,” and one on Princess Diana made with her two sons.
 That should be out very soon.